Fantastic Four (2015 film): Development

-In August 2009, 20th Century Fox announced that they would reboot the Fantastic Four film franchise.
-Akiva Goldsman was hired as producer, and Michael Green to write the screenplay.
+In August 2009, 20th Century Fox announced that they would reboot the Fantastic Four film franchise, with Akiva Goldsman hired as producer, and Michael Green to write the screenplay.
 At the time, actors Adrien Brody and Jonathan Rhys Meyers were considered for the role of Mr. Fantastic, and Kiefer Sutherland the role of The Thing.
-In July 2012, Josh Trank was hired to direct, and Jeremy Slater as screenwriter.
+In July 2012, Josh Trank was hired to direct coming off the success of his debut feature Chronicle, with Jeremy Slater attached to write the script.
 While Trank was being considered as director, X-Men: First Class writers Zack Stentz and Ashley Edward Miller were assigned to work on the script.
 After Trank officially signed on, he decided to write his own script instead.
 Slater's original script featured the villains Galactus and Dr. Doom with Doom depicted as a spy who becomes a herald of Galactus, and eventually the dictator of Latveria.
+Slater wanted Galactus to be the film's main villain, but his role was scaled down to then appear in one scene and later in the post-credits scene.

-Trank and Slater's ideas for the movie were tonally opposite, with Slater revealing that he viewed 2012's The Avengers as a template, while Trank "just fucking hated every second of it."
+Trank and Slater's ideas for the film were tonally opposite, with Slater revealing that he viewed 2012's The Avengers as a template, but Trank disliked all of his ideas.
 Despite claiming to have been a fan of the Fantastic Four "when [he] was a kid", Trank had only seen the 1994 cartoon series and had no interest in the superhero movie genre.
-He admitted that he found himself unable to identify with Slater's more comic book-centric tone.
+He stated that he found himself unable to identify with Slater's more comic book-centric tone.
 Trank left Slater out of discussions with Fox Studios and withheld certain studio notes.
-Slater added "I never saw 95% of those notes," and left after six months.
+Slater added "I never saw 95% of those notes" and left after six months.
+Deeming the titular team as "so malleable" due to how flexible their stories can be whenever they are reimagined unlike other super heroes, Slater had inspired himself on the comic books runs by Mark Waid and John Byrne, giving Waid's second collection to Trank about Doom diving into sorcery with Mike Wieringo's art due to dealing with horror and science fiction, but whereas Slater liked the tone of The Avengers, Trank liked more the one of 2005's Batman Begins, in addition that they did not have the same budget to make a film as big as that Marvel Studios production.
 In February 2013, Matthew Vaughn was attached to produce, and Seth Grahame-Smith hired to polish the script.
 In October 2013, Simon Kinberg was hired as co-writer and producer.
-In April 2014, the Calvary FX was hired for the film's pre-visualization.
+In April 2014, the Cavalry FX was hired for the film's previsualization.